VirtoCommerce/vc-platform/docs/old-versions/vc113userguide/dashboard.md

 ### Marketing

 * Active Promotions - shows the quantity of active promotions, leads to the list of existing promotions;
-* Total Ads - shows the quantity of active ads, leads toВ  dynamic content block;
+* Total Ads - shows the quantity of active ads, leads to  dynamic content block;
 * New Promotion - leads to creating a new promotion;
 * New Add - leads to creating a new dynamic content item;
 * Active Ads - shows the quantity of active ads;